Are you confused about the differences of a longboard vs skateboard vs cruiser?

 Now, you’re gonna hear me say words like typically, mostly, usually because at the end of the day there are so many different variations and nothing is set in stone.
 Don’t take this as the end all be all, but this should give you a solid idea of each type of board.

-For those of you that just want a quick answer, below you'll find it.
+If you'd rather watch a video explanation, check it out below.
+For those of you that just want a quick answer, you'll find it below this video.

 What's the difference between a longboard vs skateboard vs cruiser?